OWASP/wstg/document/5-Reporting/README.md

 Performing the technical side of the assessment is only half of the overall assessment process.
 The final product is the production of a well written and informative report.
 A report should be easy to understand and should highlight all the risks found during the assessment phase.
 The report should appeal to both executive management and technical staff.

-**The quality of the technical testing is completely irrelevant if the client can't understand your findings.**
+## About this Section

-**Notes:**
+This guide provides only suggestions about one possible approach to reporting, and should not be treated as as strict rules that must be followed.
+When considering any of the recommendations below, always ask yourself whether the recommendation would improve your report.

-- It is advised to secure the report and encrypt it to ensure that only the receiving party is able to use it.
+This guide to reporting is a best fit for consultancy-based reports.
+It may be overkill for internal or bug bounty reports.

-- This guide provides only suggestions about one possible approach to reporting, and should not be treated as as strict rules that most be followed.
-When considering any of the recommendations below, always ask yourself: *does this make my report better?*
+Regardless of the audience, it's advisable to secure the report and encrypt it to ensure that only the receiving party is able to use it.

-- This report is a best fit for consultancy based reports, and could be an overkill for internal or bug bounty reports.
+A good report helps your client understand your findings and highlights the quality of your technical testing.
+The quality of the technical testing is completely irrelevant if the client can't understand your findings.

 ## 1. Introduction